Marcelo Ramírez

 Marcelo Antonio Ramírez Gormaz (born May 29, 1965) is a retired Chilean football goalkeeper.
 He was capped 37 times with the Chile national team between 1993 and 2001, and was an unused substitute player for the 1998 FIFA World Cup.
 Ramírez is described as a late bloomer who was quick off the line and experienced success at saving penalty kicks.

+Post-retirement

+In March 2025, Ramírez signed with TNT Sports Chile as a football commentator.